capstonefocusbear/focusbear-mcp-lambda-architecture/README.md

 1. Navigate to the service's 'Environment' settings
 2. Scroll down to 'Linked Env Groups'
 3. Select and link the desired Env Group

+#### Preview Environments

+To test a new feature related to backend changes, a preview server can be set up that will be connected with a preview DB.
+To set up a preview environment, commit your changes to a feature branch and open a pull request to the main branch.
+Under the pull request's 'Conversation' tab, scroll to find a message similar to 'temporarily deployed to... eyst-backend-prod PR' and click on it to open the staging server's dashboard in Render.
+From here you'll be able to copy the staging server's URL, which will be in a similar format to `https://eyst-backend-prod-pr-710.onrender.com`.
+This process will also set up the preview database to which you can get login credentials by clicking on the message 'deployed to... - eyst-postgres' under the 'Conversation' tab as well.

+The preview DB will be seeded with a test user and some additional records linked to them that can be used for testing.
+Seed scripts are located at `./apps/api-server/seeds`.
+For convenience, it's recommended to use the seed user's account registered in Focus Bear when getting an access token locally.
+(Ask for login credentials)

+### Admin users

+To set a user as admin, an admin role should be assigned to them from the Auth0 dashboard and their `user_type` field should be set to `ADMIN` in the users table in the DB.